allisonburtch/consultancy/_posts/2020-05-04-how-i-got-PPP-as-an-independent-contractor.md

 Anyone trying to get PPP will know that the hardest part is finding a bank to file your application.
 Banks are incentivized to help out the people who want millions of dollars, and I was applying for less than $15k.

-Now listen, I'm not gonna lie.
-I'm a little bit of a hustler.
+Now listen, I'm not gonna lie - I'm a little bit of a hustler.
 If there was a way to get this figured out, I was gonna do it.
-I've been a huge supporter of credit unions sincle Wells Fargo fucked me over too many times to count, so I already had a personal account at the [Lower East Side People's Federal Credit Union](https://lespeoples.org/), with had an added benefit of getting a [CitiBike discount](https://www.citibikenyc.com/pricing/cdcu) in NYC.
+I've supported credit unions sincle Wells Fargo fucked me over too many times to count, so I already had a personal account at the [Lower East Side People's Federal Credit Union](https://lespeoples.org/), with had an added benefit of getting a [CitiBike discount](https://www.citibikenyc.com/pricing/cdcu) in NYC.

 But I had a lot of work to do, in a very short amount of time.